 Current ratio shows the Group's ability to meet its short term financial obligation.
-As of 31 December 2016, the Group has P5.74 worth of current assets for every peso of current liabilities as compared to P2.11 as of 30 June 2016.
+As of 31 March 2017, the Group has P5.47 worth of current assets for every peso of current liabilities as compared to P2.11 as of 30 June 2016.
 The Group has sufficient current assets to support its current liabilities as of the period.

 Debt to Equity ratio indicates the extent of the Group's debt which is covered by shareholders' fund.
 It reflects the relative position of the equity holders.
 The higher the ratio, the greater the risk being assumed by the creditors.
 A lower ratio generally indicates greater long term financial safety.
-Compared to 30 June 2016, debt to equity ratio improved by 67% as a result of the conversion of Deposit for future stock subscription to Equity.
+Compared to 30 June 2016, debt-to-equity ratio improved by 67% as a result of the conversion of Deposit for Future Stock Subscription to Equity.

 Capital Adequacy Ratio is computed by dividing the Total Stockholders' Equity over Total Assets.
 It measures the financial strength of the Company.
-As of 31 December 2016, the Group's Capital Adequacy Ratio is 0.73 compared to last year's 0.48.
+As of 31 March 2017, the Group's Capital Adequacy Ratio is 0.73 compared to last year's 0.505.
 Increase was attributable to the subscription of Ayala Land, Inc. during the period.

 Book value per share measures the recoverable amount in the event of liquidation if assets are realized at book value.
-As of 31 December 2016, the Group has book value per share of P0.90, 30% lower compared to 30 June 2016.
+As of 31 March 2017, the Group has book value per share of P0.90, 30% lower compared to 30 June 2016.
+The decrease in book value was due to the increase in outstanding number of shares after 30 June 2016.

 Income per share is calculated by dividing net income by the weighted average number of shares issued and outstanding.
-As of 31 December 2016, the Group reported a P0.01 income per share as compared to P0.18 last year.
+As of 31 March 2017, the Group reported a P.007 income per share as compared to P0.083 last year.